JOHNAARON8/PortfolioProjectForWebSystem/README.md

-# John Aron Cadag Portfolio

-## Description
-This is the personal portfolio website of John Aron Cadag.
-It showcases my skills, projects, and experiences as a developer.
-The website is designed to be modern, responsive, and user-friendly, with support for light and dark modes.
+Portfolio Project – Elective 1 (Web System)

+This project is a Portfolio Website created as a mid-project requirement for Elective 1: Web System.
+It showcases personal details, skills, projects, and achievements in a clean and professional layout.

 ## Features
-- Responsive design for desktop, tablet, and mobile devices
+- Responsive design for both desktop and mobile
-- Dark and light mode toggle
+- Sections for About Me, Education, Skills, and Projects
+- Smooth navigation with interactive UI
+- Built with modern styling using TailwindCSS=
+- Dynamic elements supported by PHP for backend logic
 - Sections include:
   - Home
   - About Me
   - Skills
+  - Experience
+  - Education
   - Projects
   - Contact
 - Smooth scrolling and interactive UI elements